GmrezaH/devopsToolkit/security/vault/README.md

 | OpenSSL          | 3.0.x   |
 | jq               | 1.7.x   |

+> [!NOTE]
+> his guide has been personally tested with the versions listed above.
+It may work with other versions, but compatibility is not guaranteed.
+For complete details and version-specific guidance, refer to the official HashiCorp Vault documentation and Kubernetes documentation.

 ## Install the Vault Helm chart

 1. Add the HashiCorp Helm repository.